MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 - Data analysis on ledger list pages
 - Open in Excel

-The Data analysis feature lets you open almost a list page, such as *General Ledger Entries* or *Fixed Asset Ledger Entries*, enter analysis mode, and then group, filter, and pivot data as you see fit.
+The data analysis feature lets you open almost any list page, such as **General Ledger Entries** or **Fixed Asset Ledger Entries**, enter analysis mode, and then group, filter, and pivot data as you see fit.

 :::image type="content" source="media/data-analysis-gl-entries.png" alt-text="Example of how to do data analysis on the G/L entries page." lightbox="media/data-analysis-gl-entries.png":::